FlowFuse/flowfuse/docs/install/kubernetes/README.md

 ## Upgrade

-As of FlowFuse v1.12.0 the URL used to host the helm chart changed, so in order to upgrade from a pervious version you will need to update the repo.
+As of FlowFuse v1.12.0 the URL used to host the helm chart changed, so in order to upgrade from a previous version you will need to update the repo.

  - Run `helm repo remove flowforge`